2023-environmental-bioinformatics/Lab_BLAST/README.md

 ## Check query sequences against local reference database

-Run blastn from the folder where you would like output files to be generated.
+Run blastn from the folder where you would like the output files to be generated.
 ```
 blastn -db Hepatospora_eriocheir_genome.fasta -query Bt_multi_txm_10p.fasta -out Bytho_vs_hepato.out
 ```

 This is a really basic alignment - there are tons of ways you can customize your similarity search.
-You can also use different types of blast - for example, we used `blastn` to align nucleotide to nucleotide, but we could also use `tblastx` to translate both reference and query before searching.
-If you had a protein database, you'd want to use the protein-based options like blast p (protein query - protein reference) or blastx (translated nucleotide query - protein reference).
+You can also use different types of blast - for example, we used `blastn` to align nucleotide to nucleotide, but we could also use `tblastx` to translate both reference and query before searching, or `tblastn` to translate a nucleotide database for use with a protein query.
+If you had a protein database, you'd want to use the protein-based options like blastp (protein query - protein reference) or blastx (translated nucleotide query - protein reference).

-MANY flag options are available to change parameters of seach and output
+MANY flag options are available to change parameters for both seach and output.
 See: https://www.ncbi.nlm.nih.gov/books/NBK279675/

 Some useful flags: